Sudhandar/BERT-Question-Answering/README.md

 2. **Accuracy** - Truncating the samples to a shorter length will presumably hurt accuracy, due to the loss of information.
 3. **GPU Memory** - The combination of `max_len` and `batch_size` need to fit within the memory limits of Google Colab's GPU.
 For a Tesla K80 (which has 12GB of RAM), with `batch_size = 16`, the maximum length that can be used (without running of memory) is about `max_len = 400`.

-Ultimately, a maximum sequence length of `384` is used to match the length chosen by the huggingface implementation.
+A maximum sequence length of `384` is used as suggested by the BERT authors.

 ## Hyperparameters Used